kgraczyk/kgraczyk.github.io/_pages/about.md

 ======
 A) Deep learning in Physics
 The project concerns studies and applications of deep learning methods in physics.
 Three directions of research are distinguished:
-  * Deep learning for NuWro Monte Carlo genrator;
+  * Deep learning for neutrino interactions;
-  * Physics informed and guided Neural Networks
+  * Physics-informed, guided and inspired Neural Networks
+  * Teaching physics neural networks